executors/executors/explanatory.md

 the shared state for a single group, the interface receives a different factory for each level of the hierarchy.
 Each group's shared parameter originates from the corresponding factory in this variadic list.

+### Transactional Memory

+SG5 Transactional Memory is studying how proposed TM constructs in the Transactional Memory TS can be integrated with executors.
+As TM constructs are compound statements of the form `atomic_noexcept  | atomic_commit |
+atomic_cancel  {<compound-statement> }` and `synchronized
+{<compound-statement> }`, it seems they can also apply with executors.

 # References